carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

         be integrated into the debug build mode are expected to catch issues more frequently, and will be preferred.

--   Each distinct safety-related build mode (debug, performance, and hardening) should be treated as its own ABI.
+-   Each distinct safety-related build mode (debug, performance, and hardened) should be treated as its own ABI.

     -   Standard cross-ABI interfaces will exist in Carbon, and will need to be